-15.1 The contractual stipulations in the Provider–Customer relationship shall apply in the following order.
-In the event of potential conflicting interpretations, the stipulations shall be applicable in the following order and shall supersede the respective subsequent regulation.
+15.1 The contractual provisions in the Provider–Customer relationship shall apply in the following order.
+In the event of potential conflicting interpretations, the provisions will be applicable in the following order and will take precedence over the regulations of lower priority.

 15.1.1 If Unite is used through pre-integration into a Partner’s system and if, within the framework of this integration, deviating contractual conditions between the Company and the Partner have already been agreed, these shall take precedence insofar as they relate to the Provider–Customer relationship.

-15.2 The inclusion of general terms and conditions by referencing to delivery notes, order confirmations, dispatch notifications, invoices or any other comparable documents shall be excluded.
-The Companies shall waive the defence that their general terms and conditions shall have been included by referencing the aforementioned documents, irrespective of any stipulations which they expressly agreed upon.
+15.2 The inclusion of standard terms and conditions by referencing to delivery notes, order confirmations, dispatch notifications, invoices or any other comparable documents is excluded.
+The Companies waive the defence that their standard terms and conditions have been included by virtue of having been referenced in the aforementioned documents, irrespective of any stipulations expressly agreed.

 16 Conclusion of contract

-16.2 The individual contract concerning the Customer’s use of the goods and services offered by the Provider is concluded between the Provider and the Customer through an acceptance in compliance with the Customer’s offer by the Provider in accordance with the following provisions.
+16.2 The individual contract concerning the use of the goods and services offered by the Provider to the Customer comes about between the Provider and the Customer upon acceptance by the Provider in accordance with the Customer’s offer pursuant to the following provisions.

-16.3 The goods and/or services offered online on Unite by the Partner constitute an invitation of the Provider to the Customer to submit an offer for conclusion of an individual contract.
+16.3 The goods and/or services offered online on Unite by the Partner constitute an invitation by the Provider to the Customer to submit an offer for the conclusion of an individual contract.

 16.4 The Customer’s order is the offer to the Provider to conclude a sales contract under the conditions indicated in the order.
-Unite Network AG itself forwards the order to the Provider or uses a Partner to do so.
+Unite Network AG itself will forward the order to the Provider or use a Partner to do so.

-16.5 A confirmation of receipt of the order does not constitute an acceptance of the offer.
+16.5 Confirmation of receipt of an order does not constitute acceptance of the offer.

 16.6 The individual contract is concluded through an express declaration of acceptance by the Provider to the Customer or, if no such declaration has been made, when the goods are shipped or the service due is rendered to the Customer.

-The Provider is aware that the Customer may agree with the Partner upon customisation resulting in limitations to the visibility of the Provider’s product range for this Customer.
+The Provider is aware that the Customer may agree customisation with Partners, resulting in limitations to the visibility of the Provider’s product range for this Customer.

 18 Place of performance and transport risk

-The Provider shall deliver the goods, unloaded, to the Customer at the place of destination named by the Customer, which shall also be the place of performance.
+The Provider shall deliver the goods, unloaded, to the Customer at the destination specified by the Customer, which shall also be the place of performance.
 Any risk relating to the transportation and unloading of the goods shall be borne by the Provider.
-The Provider shall have to insure the goods to be delivered sufficiently, by the Provider’s own choice and discretion.
+The Provider must insure the goods adequately as it sees fit.

 19 Reservation of title

-19.2 The Customer must not be entitled to pledge the goods under retention of title, to assign them as a security or grant Third Parties any other rights of security to them.
-In case a Third Party nevertheless acquires any rights to such goods, the Customer shall already assign all subsequent rights it acquires thereby to the Provider.
-The Provider shall accept such assignment.
-The Customer shall inform the Provider without delay if goods have been pledged, seized or otherwise disposed by any Third Party.
+19.2 The Customer is not entitled to pledge the goods under retention of title, to assign them as a security, or grant Third Parties any other rights of security to them.
+Should a Third Party nevertheless acquire any rights to such goods, the Customer here and now assigns all subsequent rights it acquires thereby to the Provider, and the Provider accepts such assignment.
+The Customer must inform the Provider without delay if goods have been pledged, seized, or otherwise disposed of by any Third Party.

-19.3 The retained title shall be released by the Provider as soon as and to the extent that the portfolio of collateral exceeds 110% of the economically feasible proceeds or, based on the estimated value, 150% of the secured claims against the Customer.
+19.4 The retained title shall be released by the Provider as soon as and to the extent that the portfolio of collateral exceeds 110% of the attainable proceeds or, based on the estimated value, 150% of the secured claims against the Customer.

-Payment shall be due immediately after invoicing without any deduction unless otherwise agreed upon, in individual cases, by the Customer and Provider.
+Payment shall be due immediately after invoicing without any deduction unless otherwise agreed, in individual cases, by the Customer and Provider.

 21 Set-off and retention